ovt12/Mongodb/README.md

 ### Vagrant

 - What is vagrant?
-Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+Vagrant is a tool for building and managing virtual machine environments in a single configuration file.

 - What is a `VagrantFile`?
 A Vagrantfile is a Ruby file that instructs Vagrant to create, depending on how it is executed, new Vagrant machines or boxes.